-d.
-Now run MAKE with the appropriate options.
+D. Now run MAKE with the appropriate options.

-RUNNING MAKE
+Running MAKE

 You invoke MAKE with a number of options and arguments on the command line in order to specify the details of how the partition is to be created.
-MAKE requires that you specify three options and their arguments in order to obtain the following information:
+MAKE requires that you specify three options and their arguments in order to obtain the following information or else MAKE prompts you for this information before proceeding:

-- The physical device number of the partition to create (-DISK pdev) - The type of physical disk to partition (-DISK_TYPE type) - The name to give to the newly created partition (-PARTITION diskname)
+- The physical device number of the partition to create (-DISK pdev) - The name to give to the newly created partition (-PARTITION diskname) - The type of spindle to partition (-DISK_TYPE type)